redsymbol/csv2parquet/README.md

 This simple tool creates Parquet files from CSV input.
 It requires [Apache Drill](https://drill.apache.org) to be installed.

-Much credit for this goes to Tugdual "Tug" Grall"; `csv2parquet` essentially automates the process he documents in [Convert a CSV File to Apache Parquet With Drill](http://tgrall.github.io/blog/2015/08/17/convert-csv-file-to-apache-parquet-dot-dot-dot-with-drill/).
+Much credit for this goes to Tugdual "Tug" Grall; `csv2parquet` essentially automates the process he documents in [Convert a CSV File to Apache Parquet With Drill](http://tgrall.github.io/blog/2015/08/17/convert-csv-file-to-apache-parquet-dot-dot-dot-with-drill/).